apache/spark/docs/graphx-programming-guide.md

 # Overview

 GraphX is the new (alpha) Spark API for graphs and graph-parallel computation.
-At a high-level GraphX, extends the Spark [RDD](api/core/index.html#org.apache.spark.rdd.RDD) by introducing the [Resilient Distributed property Graph (RDG)](#property_graph): a directed graph with properties attached to each vertex and edge.
+At a high-level, GraphX extends the Spark [RDD](api/core/index.html#org.apache.spark.rdd.RDD) by introducing the [Resilient Distributed property Graph (RDG)](#property_graph): a directed graph with properties attached to each vertex and edge.